mic0331/eurostat/README.md

 * Is there something you don’t understand in the graphic?
 * How would you rate the quality of the visualization ? from very good to very bad
 * Do you have any other comments, questions, or concerns?
+* In what country do you currently reside?

 The survey (conduted for a week between the 12th of June till the 19th of June)has been posted on various channel (udacity forum, reddit, twitter) in order to get a maximum feedback.
 Overall, xxx persones reply and share a ...
 TODO